SumiTomohiko/android-fsyscall/doc/tutorial/echo/index.rst

     Run page

 Please push the "Run" button.
-You will be requested to confirm the settings.
+You will see a confirmation screen.

 Confirmation
 ============